 What is it?

-Configuration-as-Code is the practice of treating all parts of the system as code.
+Everything as Code is the practice of treating all parts of the system as code.
 This means, storing configuration along with Source Code in a repository such as git or svn.
-Storing build configurations, application properties and deployment configurations as code means they are tracked and can be recreated at the click of a button.
+Storing the configuration from bottom to top (communication switches, bare metal servers, operating systems, build configurations, application properties and deployment configurations…) as code means they are tracked and can be recreated at the click of a button.